kainatquaderee/Dhan/README.rst

 --import <game.7z)         Import games from exportfile (requires --dest) --dest <folder>            Specifies Export/Import destination folder

-Additionally, you can pass a ``lutris:`` protocol link followed by a game identifier on the command line such as::
+Additionally, you can pass a ``Dhan-khet:`` protocol link followed by a game identifier on the command line such as::

-    lutris lutris:quake
+    Dhan-khet Dhan-khet:quake

 This will install the game if it is not already installed, otherwise it will launch the game.
 The game will always be installed if the ``--reinstall`` flag is passed.